rpicamera/DualPiUSBNet/README.md

 Master Raspberry Pi: any type of Raspberry Pi
 Slave Raspberry Pi: mode A only.

+##  Set up master rpi (any pi with build in wifi)
+1. Flash latest Raspbian lite (desktop could be fine, but it is not necessary.).
+Once Raspbian if flashed, open up the boot partition and add new file _ssh_ to enable the ssh on boot.

+2: Set up the wireless.
+Still in the boot partition, add the file _wpa_supplicant.conf_ and add the following lines and    replace SSID and PASSWORD with the ones for your network:

+        ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+        update_config=1
+        network={
+            ssid="SSID"
+            psk="PASSWORD"
+        }

+3: Boot the system and setup the USBNet.

 ##  Set slave rpi as usb gadget.
 Follow the this instruction http://blog.gbaman.info/?p=791.
 In short, here is the steps copied from that instruction.